kausmees/GenoCAE/README.md

 * save_times.csv: time in seconds to save each epoch to disk

+You can [install tensorboard](https://pypi.org/project/tensorboard/) to use their suite of web tools for inspecting TensorFlow runs.

 Tensorboard can be started using:

     $ tensorboard --logdir ae_out/ae.M1.ex3.b_0_4.HumanOrigins249_tiny/

-on localhost:6006 in the browser
+it will be displayed on localhost:6006 in the browser

 ### Projecting